-101.1.
+- 101.1.
 (VET: M.J.
 "Dolly" Cooper Veterans Cemetery Carry Forward) The Department of Veterans' Affairs may carry forward unexpended funds appropriated and/or authorized for the M.J.
 "Dolly" Cooper Veterans Cemetery from the prior fiscal year and shall use such funds for the same purpose.
 In addition, any unexpended funds in the Department of Veterans' Affairs, including Special Line Items, shall be carried forward from the prior fiscal year into the current fiscal year and used for operation of the M.J.
-"Dolly"

-- Cooper Veterans Cemetery.
+"Dolly" Cooper Veterans Cemetery.
 Funds carried forward in excess of the amount needed for the operation of the Cemetery may be used for other expenses of the Department of Veterans' Affairs. - 101.2.
 (VET: Budget Reduction Exemption) Funds appropriated for the Department of Veterans' Affairs shall be excluded from any across-the-board agency base reductions mandated by the Executive Budget Office or General Assembly. - 101.3.
 (VET: Base Protection Plan Allocation) Funds appropriated to the department for the Base Protection Plan may be allocated to items including, but not limited to, land acquisition, recreational purposes, educational purposes, and facilities for military personnel.
 Eligible recipients are counties and municipalities with federal military installations. - 101.4.
-(VET: Deferred Maintenance, Capital Projects, Ordinary Repair and Maintenance) The Department of Veterans' Affairs is authorized to establish an interest bearing fund with the State Treasurer to deposit funds for deferred maintenance and other onetime funds from any source.
-The department is also authorized to retain and deposit into the fund proceeds from the sale of excess real property owned by, under the control of, or assigned to the department.
-After receiving any required approvals, the department is authorized to expend these funds for the purpose of deferred maintenance, capital projects, and ordinary repair and maintenance.
-These funds may be carried forward from the prior fiscal year into the current fiscal year to be used for the same purpose.
+(VET: Veterans' Home Fund) The Department of Veterans' Affairs is authorized to establish an interest-bearing fund in the State Treasury for funds appropriated or authorized for the operation of State Veterans Homes.
+The fund shall be used for operations, deferred maintenance, capital projects, ordinary repair, and maintenance of the State Veterans Homes and may be carried forward from the prior fiscal year into the current fiscal year to be used for the same purpose.